RedHatProductSecurity/rapidast/README.md

 + Disable add-on updates: `scanners.zap.miscOptions.updateAddons: False` (default: True): Prior to running, ZAP will update its addons unless this value is `False`

++ Force maximum heap size for the JVM: `scanners.zap.miscOptions.memMaxHeap` (default: ¼ of the RAM): Java's `-Xmx` option

 Example:

 ```yaml